 There will always be bad brokers out there.
 We have seen many questionable recommendations made by otherwise smart brokers.
 REIT fraud, however, is a much bigger problem.
 Why?
 Because the commissions offered by REITs are typically much higher than industry norms.
 That means brokers have a much bigger temptation to recommend REITs to customers, even if they are not suitable investments.

 REITs themselves aren’t the problem, of course.
 It’s the brokers and advisers marketing them in hopes of a fat commission check.
 For that reason, we still see people pouring in billions of dollars into REITs right up until very recently; investors picking up pennies in front of a steamroller.

 Customers who find themselves improperly holding REITs in their portfolio may be able to recover their money from the firms that sold these investments.
 Several major brokerage firms have sold these products.
 Unlike penny stocks that are often sold by shady “boiler room” operations, REITs are sold by major firms such as Ameriprise, Royal Alliance Associates, LPL Financial, Securities America, Commonwealth Financial and Lincoln Financial Advisors.

 If you feel like you are a victim of REIT fraud, call us.
 Brokers have a duty to fully explain the risks of investments they recommend to you and must insure that their recommendations are suitable for you.
-If they fail, they could be liable for your losses.Our stockbroker fraud and securities lawyers can help you get your money back, often with no upfront legal fees to you.
-Contact attorney Brian Mahany at (414)704-6731 (direct) or by email at Services are provided anywhere in the U.S.
+If they fail, they could be liable for your losses.Our stockbroker fraud and securities lawyers can help you get your money back, and with no upfront legal fees to you.
+Contact attorney Brian Mahany at (414)704-6731 (direct) or by email at .
+Services are provided anywhere in the U.S.